COVID-19 pandemic in Texas: Timeline

 On March 26, the cumulative number of confirmed cases in Texas exceeded 1,000, and Abbott mandated visitors flying from Connecticut, New Jersey, New York, and New Orleans, Louisiana, to self-quarantine for 14 days.
 A team of researchers at the University of Texas at Austin projected that the healthcare capacity of Greater Austin would be exceeded if "extensive social distancing measures" were not implemented.
-Their findings indicate that a 90 percent compliance scenario would maintain hospitalizations within capacity through August 17.
+Their findings indicadte that a 90 percent compliance scenario would maintain hospitalizations within capacity through August 17.

-On April 17, Abbott announces the start of his plan to reopen the Texas economy, citing a "semi-flattened curve" of COVID-19 cases in the state.
+On April 17, Abbott announced the start of his plan to reopen the Texas economy, citing a "semi-flattened curve" of COVID-19 cases in the state.
 The reopening was outlined in three executive orders allowing for state parks to open under social distancing regulations on April 20, limiting nonessential surgeries at hospitals beginning after April 21, and product pickup at retail stores beginning April 24.
 The reopening process also established the Strike Force to Open Texas, an advisory panel to Abbott for reopening economy.
 The panel was led by James Huffines with Mike Toomey as chief operating officer; its consulting members are all members of the Republican Party.
 The panel also consisted of a medical team and a special advisory council.
 Abbott also called for public schools to remain closed for the rest of the 2019–2020 academic year.
 Ten days later, pursuant to the executive order establishing the Strike Force to Open Texas, Abbott released the Texas Governor's Report to Open Texas, putting forth a phased approach to reopen the state's economy.

 On May 5, Abbott modified his earlier reopening timetable, allowing barbershops, hairdressers, and nail salons to begin reopening on May 8 while maintaining social distancing.
 Gyms and exercise facilities were allowed to reopen beginning May 18 while operating at quarter occupancy.
 On May 18, Texas entered Phase 2 of the governor's reopening plan.
 On June 3, Texas enters Phase 3 of Abbott's reopening plan.

 On June 23, the state reported more than 5,000 new cases of COVID-19 in a single day for the first time, documenting 5,489.
 Hospitalizations related to COVID-19 also reached a record high with 4,092.
-Abbott gives approval for mayors and county judges to enact restrictions on outdoor gatherings with more than 100 people, reducing the size limit from 500.
-Abbott also indicated that respirator enforcement is within the purview of local officials.
+Abbott gave approval for mayors and county judges to enact restrictions on outdoor gatherings with more than 100 people, reducing the size limit from 500.
+Abbott also indicated that respirator enforcement was within the purview of local officials.
 Abbott ordered the HHSC to reinstate COVID-19 health and safety standards at child care centers, reversing the agency's lifting of those requirements on June 12.
 Two days later, a record-high number of new COVID-19 cases, 5,996, was set for the third consecutive day in Texas; the three days contribute over 17,000 cases to the cumulative case count.
-Abbott paused the reopening of the businesses in the state as hospitalizations deaths and new COVID-19 cases begin to quickly rise, though prior relaxations of COVID-19 restrictions remain in place.
+Abbott paused the reopening of the businesses in the state as hospitalizations deaths and new COVID-19 cases begin to quickly rise, though prior relaxations of COVID-19 restrictions remained in place.